VDTS/VaccineApp/docs/documentation.md

 # Documentation
-## Open Source Culture in our team
+## The Nature of Open Source in our Team Project
-- Our project is open source, every commit and new changes is discussed with broad open source communities from .NET, Firebase, C#, and more
+- Our project is open source, every commit and changes are discussed with broad open source communities including: .NET, Firebase, C# etc.
-- We have discussed problems and have found best ways to solve it.
+- The bugs were discussed and found effective solutions.

 ## Transparency
-- From designing to development and maintainance, every part of the system was transparent and public.
+- From designing to project development and maintainance, each part of the system is transparent and public.

 ## Accessibility
-- We have developed multiple themes to enable accessibility in our app
+- developed multiple themes to enable accessibility in the App.
-- We have fontsizes in our app, that low-seeing people can use the app with ease by increasing the overall fontsizes in the app.
+- The Font size feature, helps increasing the overall font size of the app for those having vision problems.
-- Our app is in three languages (Pashto, Dari, English)
+- The App supports three languages (English, Pashto, Dari).

 ## Apps
 - [Web](#Web)